-With new legislation in place about Open Carry, there has been a lot of public confusion about what these new laws mean to gun owners and CHL holders.
+With legislation in place in Texas regarding open carry, there has been a lot of public confusion about what these laws mean to gun owners and CHL holders.
 In this post, criminal defense attorney Jason Trumpler, will explain the basics of unlawful carrying, who is eligible to have a concealed handgun license/open carry and where guns are allowed to be carried.
 We have also included “3 Tips to Remember If You Are Pulled Over with a Firearm” so you can be safe and have your rights protected.

 What are the basics?

 The State of Texas has lenient gun laws and recently they have expanded those laws to allow some individuals the right to open carry.
 The old laws in place allow the purchase of a firearm without a waiting period and without any form of state registration.
 However, if someone purchases a gun without a CHL license they will only be allowed to possess the firearm in their home, on their property that functions as housing (like a motor home) or in their car (hidden from sight).
 The State of Texas Penal Code 46.02 describes exactly what it means to be unlawfully carrying a weapon.

 Section A: This part of the code states that you cannot knowingly carry a weapon if you are not on your “premises” (real property or a recreational vehicle that is being used as living quarters, regardless of whether that use is temporary or permanent; travel trailer, camping trailer, truck camper, motor home, and horse trailer with living quarters).